-- I. General Instructions - II.
+- I. General Instructions for preparation of Balance Sheet and Statement of Profit and Loss of a company - II.
 Part I Form of Balance Sheet - III.
 General Instructions for Preparation of Balance Sheet - IV.
 Part II Form of Statement of Profit and Loss - V. General Instructions for Preparation of Statement of Profit and Loss - VI.
 General Instructions for the Preparation of Consolidated Financial Statements

-General Instructions to The Schedule III.
+6. General Instructions to Division I to The Schedule III